docker/compose/docs/networking.md

     networks:
       front:
-        # Use the overlay driver for multi-host communication
+        # Use a custom driver
-        driver: overlay
+        driver: custom-driver-1
       back:
         # Use a custom driver which takes special options
-        driver: my-custom-driver
+        driver: custom-driver-2
         driver_opts:
           foo: "1"
           bar: "2"